-‘Missing Richard Simmons:’ Close Friend Of Guru Creates Podcast To Seek Answers
+‘Missing Richard Simmons:’ Podcast Created By Close Friend Of Guru Seeks Answers

 Once notoriously regarded as being extremely sociable as well as physically fit, Richard would often make the rounds of the late-night TV circuit with appearances on programs such as The Tonight Show and Late Night with former hosts Jay Leno and David Letterman, respectively, while also taking it upon himself to set up private home visits with those who felt ashamed about displaying their weight outdoors, as well as personally drive elderly patrons of Slimmons to the studio when they had no rides of their own.

-Facts like these and others are part of the main reason why Taberski feels that something far dire is as play when it comes to the still-elusive Simmons.
+Facts like these and others are part of the main reason why Taberski feels that something far more dire may be occurring in Simmons’ personal life.

 'Missing Richard Simmons' podcast seeks disappeared fitness magnate https://t.co/yW0l9OZ4J2 via @KPCCofframp pic.twitter.com/CsQw5riGqx